forestdb/forestdb.org/models/codenames.md

 };
 ~~~~

 This is the model in full.
-The results are not exactly ideal, however, the example gives a good starting point for this model.
-We would expect "chicken" and "pig" to return the highest value for "farm", however, this is not the case.
-We expect that this issue comes from the fact that these vectors are simply grouped very closely in the "animal" area, and that the differences in probabilities we are saying are likely marginal when compared to the entire set of vectors.
+The results are not exactly ideal; however, the example gives a good starting point for this model.
+We would expect "chicken" and "pig" to return the highest value for "farm"; however, this is not the case.
+We expect that this issue comes from the fact that these vectors are simply grouped very closely in the "animal" area, and that the differences in probabilities we are seeing are likely marginal when compared to the entire set of vectors.

 The model is very similar to all the other models we covered in class.
 It almost exactly follows the basic RSA model from a high level.
 The big difference is the way we got the priors (the vectors), as well as the meaning function which involves vector math.
 The listeners/speaker, however, are almost direct ports of the first RSA model we covered.